-We demonstrate the benefits of incorporating the grid irregularity for an unstructured data in the rank-minimization to achieve data regularization and interpolation.
-We establish that irregularity along spatial axes benefits the unstructured sampling operator based rank-minimization to perform better regularization of fully sampled irregular data resulting in minimal loss of coherent energy, since unstructured sampling operator preserves the low-rank structure of data in the transformdomain.
-We also illustrate that the proposed alteration of rankminimization can be used to perform regularization and interpolation, simultaneously, from irregular and/or aliased data.
-To make the computations affordable, we use the SVD-free matrix factorization methods.
-The matrix factorization technique is very promising, since it is SVD-free and therefore, may be used to regularize and interpolate large-scale 3-D seismic data.
-We hope to report on this in the future.
+We demonstrate the benefits of incorporating the grid irregularity for an unstructured data in the rankminimization to achieve data regularization and interpolation.
+We establish that irregularity along spatial axes benefits the unstructured sampling operator based rank-minimization to perform better regularization of fully sampled irregular data resulting in minimal loss of coherent energy, since unstructured sampling operator preserves the low-rank structure of data in the transform-domain.
+We also illustrate that the proposed alteration of rank-minimization can be used to perform regularization and interpolation, simultaneously, from irregular and/or aliased data.